Buffalo Bill: Buffalo Bill's Wild West

-"My People the Sioux", pp. 270–272.
-Agonito, pp. 245–246 states that three young Indians were killed in the train accident and many others injured.

 In 1908, Pawnee Bill and Buffalo Bill joined forces and created the Two Bills show.
 That show was foreclosed on when it was playing in Denver, Colorado.

 The Buffalo Bill and Pawnee Bill Film Company, based in New York City, produced a three-reel motion picture in 1912 titled The Life of Buffalo Bill.
 Cody himself appears in scenes that bookend the short film, a series of adventures presented in flashback as Buffalo Bill's dreams.
 The film had two other directors before it was successfully completed by John B. O'Brien.
 The film is in the collection of the Library of Congress.